 Patent Box: relevant IP profits: relevant IP income: notional royalties

-It follows that many products made as a result of a process patent, or as a result of process that incorporates a patented component, would not be patented inventions in their own right.
-Sales of such products could not qualify under any of the heads of S357CC (CIRD220160).
+Processes or tools may also be patented inventions.
+A patented process or tool may be used to produce a product which is subsequently sold to generate sales income of a company.
+A patent may have been granted for the product if it fulfils the requirements for a patent, for example if it is new and inventive.
+However many products made as a result of a process patent, or as a result of a process that incorporates a patented component or that uses a patented tool, would not be patentable inventions in their own right.
+Sales of products that have not been patented or are not specifically named in a ‘product by process’ patent could not qualify under any of the heads of S357BH/S357CC (CIRD220160).
 In addition, any services supplied by the company that make use of such processes, or that employ patented tools, would not give rise to relevant IP income in their own right.